lorenzo-rovigatti/comp_bio_notes/introduction.md

 :name: central-dogma
 :align: center

 The first outline of the central dogma, from un unpublished note made by Crick in 1956.
-Credit: [Wellcome Library](https://wellcomecollection.org/works/xmscu3g4), London.
+Credits: [Wellcome Library](https://wellcomecollection.org/works/xmscu3g4), London.
 Taken from [](doi:10.1371/journal.pbio.2003243).
 ```

 In later formulations Crick expanded and clarified his view on this matter, writing that